rabbitmq/rabbitmq-perf-html/README.md

-# Deprecated Repository #
+# Deprecated Repository

-The RabbitMQ Performance Tool is now hosted at the [Performance Test repository](https://github.com/rabbitmq/rabbitmq-perf-test).

-# RabbitMQ Performance Tool #
+**Important**: this repository is no longer getting any updates.

+This repository is now part of the [PerfTest project](https://github.com/rabbitmq/rabbitmq-perf-test).

+## PerfTool Stats in HTML

 We have created a couple of tools to facilitate benchmarking RabbitMQ in different usage scenarios.
 One part of these tools is delivered